git/git.github.io/rev_news/drafts/edition-85.md

 __Various__
 - [Removed unencrypted Git protocol and certain SSH keys in GitHub](https://github.blog/changelog/2022-03-15-removed-unencrypted-git-protocol-and-certain-ssh-keys/)
   (removed all support for DSA keys, removed legacy SSH algorithms HMAC-SHA-1 and CBC ciphers, etc.);
-  the motivation behind these changes can be found in [Improving Git protocol security on GitHub](https://github.blog/2021-09-01-improving-git-protocol-security-github/) article on GitHub Blog.
+  the motivation behind these changes can be found in the [Improving Git protocol security on GitHub](https://github.blog/2021-09-01-improving-git-protocol-security-github/) article on GitHub Blog.
 * [SSH and Git, meet 1Password](https://blog.1password.com/1password-ssh-agent/):